War004/Google-gemini-discord-bot/README.md

 ---

+# ⚠️ Bot Refactor in Progress ⚠️
+**Note: This project is currently undergoing a major refactor.
+The bot will get all of its features back and improved very soon!**

+---

 # Google Gemini Discord Bot

 Welcome to Mana Nagase, a versatile AI companion for Discord powered by Google's state-of-the-art Gemini models.
 This bot is open-source and designed for self-hosting, giving you maximum privacy, control, and a powerful toolkit for advanced roleplaying, image generation, and multi-modal analysis.